code-it-samurai/ranked-multiplayer-tic-tac-toe/README.md

 # Ranked Multiplayer Tic-Tac-Toe

 A modern, interactive Tic-Tac-Toe game built with Next.js and TypeScript.
 This project features a clean, minimalist design with smooth animations and responsive gameplay.
+(in future ranked tic tac toe will have a bot for players to play with, and room system if they wanna play with friends)

 ## Play Online